 Counselling

-Counselling provides a space for you to explore your current situation, to start to think about what you would like to be different, and to work together to achieve this.
-Counsellors at Independence use an integrative model of counselling which combines different forms of therapy to help you explore what is causing and sustaining your problems.
-Our counsellors will work with you towards finding new and more helpful ways of relating to yourself, others and life generally.
+Therapy provides a space for you to explore your current situation, to start to think about what you would like to be different, and to work together to achieve this.
+Therapists at Independence use an integrative model of therapy which combines different forms of therapy to help you explore what is causing and sustaining your problems.
+Our team will work with you towards finding new and more helpful ways of relating to yourself, others and life generally.

 We consider the therapeutic relationship to be an important factor in the change process, but not the only factor.
 We will work with you to identify and develop your own support networks as part of your longer-term change.
 Change can be a slow process and requires patience, kindness, honesty and mutual support.
 We believe these are available to all and actively encourage you to seek them out.